railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 .. tip::   Availability of stock

     Depending on whether you look at the product from a customer order or from the menu of a product form you can get different values for stock availability.
 If you use the product menu you get the stock in all of the physical stock locations.
-If you get to the product from an order you will only see the report of the warehouse selected in the order.
+Looking at the product from the order you will only see the report of the warehouse selected in the order.

-The different fields are:
+The two fields are:

-* Real stock: physical quantity present in your warehouse,
+* Real stock: quantity physical present in your warehouse,

 * Virtual stock: calculated this way: real stock – outgoing + incoming.

 .. tip::   **Point**  *Virtual Stock*

     Virtual stock is very useful because it shows what the salespeople can sell.
-If it's more than real stock it's because products are coming in and if it's smaller than reasl stock then it's because products are reserved for other orders.
+If it's more than real stock it's because products are coming in and if it's smaller than real stock then it's because certain products are reserved for other orders.

 .. tip::   **Point**  *Detail of future stock*

-    To seem more detail about future stock, you can use the report to the right of the product form 'Forecast of Future Stock'.
-Open ERP shows a graph of the change of stock in the days to come, varying as a function of confirmed orders.
+    To get more detail about future stock, you can use the report to the right of the product form 'Forecast of Future Stock'.
+Open ERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders or confirmed production.

     .. image:: images/stock_forecast.png
        :align: center